-- d) Amount of NPAs (Gross) NIL

-- e) Net NPAs NIL

-- f) NPA Ratios NIL

-- g) Movement of NPAs (Gross) NIL

-- h) Movement of provisions for NPAs NIL

-- i) Amount of Non-Performing Investments NIL

-- j) Amount of provisions held for non-performing investments NIL

-- k) Movement of provisions for depreciation on investments NIL
+- j) Amount of Non-Performing Investments NIL - k) Amount of provisions held for non-performing investments NIL - 1) Movement of provisions for depreciation on investments NIL

-Credit Risk: Disclosures for Portfolios subject to Standardised Approach: DF-4
+Credit Risk: Disclosures for Portfolios subject to Standardised Approach: DF-4 External Ratings

-External Ratings

 The Bank has adopted the standardized approach of the new capital adequacy framework for computation of capital for credit risk.
 The Bank has assigned risk weights to different classes of assets as prescribed by RBI.